 If you’re not programming your thermostat (or if you don’t have a programmable thermostat), you’re missing out on one of the best ways to improve energy efficiency.
 If your HVAC system is working to keep your home at the same cool temperature day and night, whether you’re home or not, you’re wasting energy.
 Instead of pushing your system like this, program your thermostat to reflect your lifestyle — let your home stay warm while you’re away or at night.

 Kick these bad habits and you’ll build the energy-efficient home you’ve been working toward.
 We can help to increase your energy efficiency with professional HVAC maintenance.
-Call One Source Heating and Cooling at 334-203-3466.
+Call One Source Heating, Cooling & Electrical at 334-203-3466.

 Image provided by Shutterstock